pytr-org/pytr/README.md

 ### Keep the readme updated

 This readme contains a few automatically generated bits.
-To keep them up to date, simply run the following command:
+To keep them up to date, simply run the following command: (Never start it from an activated venv!)

 ```console
 $ uvx mksync@0.1.5 -i README.md